codedx/codedx-kubernetes/setup/core/docs/db/use-external-database.md

 4) Grant required privileges on the Code Dx database to the database user you created.
 The following statements grant permissions to the codedx database user.

-   GRANT SELECT, INSERT, UPDATE, DELETE,  CREATE, ALTER, REFERENCES, INDEX, DROP ON codedxdb.* to 'codedx'@'%';
+   GRANT SELECT, INSERT, UPDATE, DELETE, CREATE, ALTER, REFERENCES, INDEX, DROP, TRIGGER ON codedxdb.* to 'codedx'@'%';
    FLUSH PRIVILEGES;

 5) Set the optimizer_search_depth database variable to 0, the character set to utf8mb4, and the collation to